-In recognition of Infantile Spasms Awareness Week (ISAW), held this year on Dec 1-7, the Infantile Spasms Action Network (ISAN)– a collaborative network, convened by the Child Neurology Foundation and comprised of 24 national and international entities focused on raising awareness for IS–proudly presented the STOP Infantile Spasms mnemonic.
+Although awareness efforts are year-round, Infantile Spasms Awareness Week (ISAW) is held annually on December 1-7.
+During ISAW 2017, the Infantile Spasms Action Network (ISAN)– a collaborative network, convened by the Child Neurology Foundation and comprised of 24 national and international entities focused on raising awareness for IS–proudly presented the STOP Infantile Spasms mnemonic.

 This helpful mnemonic tool – an easily remembered acronym—is STOP Infantile Spasms: